 Chronic back pain costs the U.S. economy $30 billion annually in lost work days, Mr. Lufkin said.
 A 2003 study by the National Institutes of Health says back pain is the most common cause of missed work days, and Americans spend at least $50 billion annually on the problem.

 It is not a rare problem.
 It is really quite common, Mr. Lufkin said.
 The majority of individuals suffer some sort of back problems related to the discs at some point in their life.

 As more Americans adjust to careers at computers in cubicles, they become susceptible to back problems.
 Mr. Lufkin said ideally, people would sit in a reclined position to take the pressure off their lower spine.
 Spending hours a day leaning forward or upright puts pressure on the discs.

-Mr. Lufkin said that most chronic back pain comes from minor injury to or degeneration of the vertebral discs.
-The spinal column is made primarily of two components, bone vertebrae that provide rigid support and cartilage discs that allow the back to be flexible.
+Mr. Lufkin said most chronic back pain is from minor injury to or degeneration of the vertebral discs.
+The spinal column has two main components: bone vertebrae that provide rigid support and cartilage discs that allow the back to be flexible.

 Our work is twofold.
 One part is generating new discs that can be used as replacements during surgery for ones that have to be removed, Mr. Lufkin said.
 In the case of people who have degeneration of the discs, you would take a needle and put into the person cells that were basically adolescent-aged intervertebral disc cells that could regrow the disc.

-Mr. Lufkin then would need an assist from Clarksons stable of top-shelf engineers and physicists,
+Mr. Lufkin then would need an assist from Clarksons top-shelf engineers and physicists.

 The collaborative group of professors that are here, they are ones we can work together with, he said.
 This is going to take an interdisciplinary group to bring this to fruition.
 I have no experience with polymer chemistry or nano-engineering or three-dimensional printing of bio-structures.
 This is done by people who are more physics or engineering trained.